soniajoseph/ViT-Prisma/docs/README.md

 <img src="https://github.com/soniajoseph/ViT-Prisma/blob/main/docs/assets/images/corner-head.gif" width="300">

 # Part Two: Open Source Mini-Transformers (ViT Mice 🐭)
 ViT Mice are the mini-versions of the standard Vision Transformers.
-Just as mice are often used in scientific experiments for the nimble size and ease of iteration, ViT Mice serve a similar purpose to provide insights about their larger counterparts.
+Just as mice are used in scientific experiments for their small size, ViT Mice serve a similar purpose to illuminate their larger counterparts.
 By training these mice on both toy datasets and in-the-wild data, we aim to observe their behaviors in various environments.

 **Categories of ViT Mice**
 1. **Toy Data Mice:** Trained on controlled, synthetic datasets to understand specific behaviors or to isolate certain aspects of the learning process.
 2. **In-the-Wild Mice:** Trained on naturalistic, real-world data reminiscent of models in-production.

-### ImageNet-1k classification
+### ImageNet-1k classification training checkpoints

 The detailed training logs and metrics can be found [here](https://wandb.ai/vit-prisma/Imagenet/overview?workspace=user-yash-vadi).
 These models were trained by Yash Vadi.